Insulation and Loft Boarding Cost

 Your costs will depend on the area you need boarding and insulating as well as the type of insulation you choose.
 The costs for each of these options are given below.

 These are the average costs for how much it costs to get different areas of loft boarded.
 You don’t have to get your full loft boarded; you can just board out a small section.
-The Loft boarding cost here includes installation of a basic ladder as well.
+The loft boarding cost here includes the installation of a basic ladder as well.

 Area | Average Cost |